GokulDas027/5-days-tour-to-the-ML-world/README.md

 ### Day 3 : Intro to DL workings
 ### Day 4 : Hands-on DL
 ### Day 5 : Map for the ML world

+since the repo is under continuous improvements, it is better to update the forks at times.